 The difference between the structural and reduced-form elasticity depends on the persistence of the τ process.
 The last three columns of Table 7 compare these elasticities across different ρ{τ} values.
 When the process is more (less) persistent, the model-implied elasticity accounts for a smaller (larger) share of the reduced-form elasticity.
 In other words, greater persistence in the τ process increases the portion of the total price response driven by endogenous changes in expected repayment.
-This is because more persistent shocks generate larger shifts in default risk and induce stronger adjustments in the government's current and future issuance decisions.
+This is because more persistent shocks induce stronger adjustments in the government's current and future issuance decisions, which affects default risk and bond payoffs.
 Appendix C.4 provides a more detailed analysis of these differences.